grbaczek/iOS_WebRTC_VideoChat/README.md

 * Create a new [Firebase project](https://firebase.google.com/)
 * Add iOS app to the newly created Firebase project
 * Download GoogleService-Info.plist and put it into VideoChat directory of the project
-* Create Cloud Firestore database (Test mode) in Firebas Console
+* Create Cloud Firestore database (Test mode) in Firebase Console

 ## References